All Episodes

 I mean, I know that there are probably pages and pages and documents and books written about how to prepare for disasters such as this.

-You need food, you need water, you need medicine, medical supplies, uh you certainly need the cots and and blankets and baby formula and and warm clothing for for people.
+You certainly need cots and blankets and baby formula and warm clothing for people.

 But we have these tens of thousands of people in these shelters.

-I believe they will for exactly the reason that you just suggested, Sean, and that is that that at the President's direction, remember President Trump signed an an emergency declaration before Hurricane Harvey came ashore.
+I believe they will for exactly the reason that you just suggested, Sean, and that is that at the President's direction, remember President Trump signed an emergency declaration before Hurricane Harvey came ashore.

 The reason we were able to get so many thousands of federal officials into the area was frankly because of the swift action that President Trump took.